sentrysoftware/studioX-templates/templates/microsoft-SQLServer2017/README.md

 In addition, you can add SQL queries and process the results using the "Analysis" feature.

-* Import the cfg and activate it on the Host where the SQL Server Database is installed.
+Import the cfg and activate it on the Host where the SQL Server Database is installed.

+On the Host Settings
+* Provide appropriate Database name and port number under SQLServer Database Connection Settings.
 * Set the System Credentials to access the server
-* Set the Credentials "sq_sa" to access the Database
+* Set the Credentials "SQL_SA" to access the Database

-On the Host Settings, provide appropriate Database name and port number under SQLServer Database Connection Settings.